sbrl/consulstatus/README.md

 ## consulalerter
 `consulalerter.sh` is a small Bash script whose purpose is writing service check status updates to an MQTT server - more methods may be added in the future.

+**Warning:** The directory used for persisting state gets a number of writes (though attempts have been made to optimise this), so try to avoid it being on an SSD / flash memory.

 It writes to the mqtt topic `consul/checks/status_changes` by default whenever the number of failed checks for a services changes in the following format:

 ```json